Resources for Illinoisans During the COVID-19 Pandemic

 The COVID-19 pandemic has temporarily changed life as we know it in Illinois, across the country and around the world.
+Since the COVID-19 public health crisis began, Senator Duckworth has led with a wide range of actions to support middle-class working Americans and help our nation better respond to the pandemic, including supporting the Families First Coronavirus Response Act and the Coronavirus Aid Relief and Economic Security (CARES) Act, which makes important progress to help Americans address and recover from the COVID-19 pandemic.
 Whether you need information about the virus or assistance from economic hardship during this time, here are some resources that may help.

 For Veterans: If you believe you may have COVID-19, use VA’s MyHealthEVet to send your provider a secure message and schedule a telehealth appointment.
 Veterans and their caregivers can also talk to a nurse by calling the Nurse Advice Line at 888-598-7793.